-Pelvic organ prolapse, or POP, is the dropping of the pelvic organs caused by the loss of normal support of the vagina.
+Pelvic organ prolapse (POP) is the dropping of the pelvic organs caused by the loss of normal support of the vagina.

 POP occurs when there is weakness or damage to the normal support of the pelvic floor.
 The pelvic floor holds up the pelvic organs, including the vagina, cervix, uterus, bladder, urethra, intestines and rectum.
-If the muscles of the pelvic floor and layers of connective tissue, which are called fascia, become weakened, stretched, or are torn the pelvic organs may fall downward.
-The organs drop down from where they should be and can cause trouble.
-In severe cases, women may feel or see tissue coming out of the opening of their vagina.
-Typically, the tissue coming out is from a prolapsing cervix and uterus or the walls of the vagina.
+If the supportive tissue of the pelvic floor (including muscles and connective tissue) become weakened, stretched, or are torn, the pelvic organs may drop down.
+Women may feel or see a bulge coming out beyond the opening of their vagina.

 - Watch a video interview with Drs.
 Victoria Handa and Gunhilde Buchsbaum about pelvic organ prolapse.

 Am I at Risk?

 Pelvic organ prolapse is common in women.
 The incidence increases after childbearing and as women increase in age.

 Childbirth (vaginal or operative vaginal delivery) can cause injury to the muscles or fascia of the pelvic floor.
 The increased pressure of childbirth on the internal organs in the abdomen can lead to POP.
 Operative vaginal deliveries (forceps or vacuum deliveries) may also increase the risk of pelvic floor injury and increase a woman’s risk of developing prolapse.

 Risk factors, which predispose, cause, promote, or worsen pelvic organ prolapse, include: